Five Element Acupuncture:

 It was observed in ancient China that humans also follow this flow of energy and are microcosms of the larger universe.
 When we are in balance we also change according to the laws of nature, following the cycle of the seasons.
 The different elements associated with the seasons are: Wood, Fire, Earth, Metal, and Water.

 When we live according to the different energies of the universe, we find it easier to be in harmony with nature and find balance in our life.
-The Chinese philosophy of the “Tao” means “the way”.
-Finding our “way” can come through watching nature - how it changes and living accordingly.
+The five elements philosophy is intertwined with the practice of five element acupuncture, where understanding these elements helps our practitioners determine the best path for each patient.
+The Chinese philosophy of the “Tao” means “the way.”
+Finding our “way” can come through watching nature—how it changes and living accordingly.

 WOOD

 The Wood Element is connected to the spring season, a time of new birth and creativity as the earth comes alive.
 This element is related to the liver and gall bladder.
-While creativity is connected to the Wood Element, without an outlet, anger or frustration can dominate.
+While creativity is connected to the Wood Element, without an outlet, anger or frustration can dominate, impacting overall wellness.

 FIRE